Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: KINETOSTATIC MODEL

 \section{KINETOSTATIC MODEL}

-This section introduces the theoretical foundations of Cosserat rod theory and its application to tendon-actuated continuum robots with tapered, flexible backbones.
-To capture the effects of tapering, the proposed model allows the cross-sectional area and second moments of area to vary continuously along the rod's curvilinear arc length parameter.
-This spatially varying stiffness formulation extends \cite{rucker2011}, which assumes constant stiffness matrices and is therefore invalid for non-uniform cross-sections such as a tapered backbone.
-While \cite{tummers2023} similarly permits spatially varying stiffness matrices, their tendon-actuation augmentation reverts to constant material properties, limiting generality.
-The resulting model assumes constant Young's and shear moduli but places no restriction on the cross-sectional geometry, making it applicable to a broad class of rod configurations.
+This section introduces the fundamentals of Cosserat rod theory and its application to tendon-actuated continuum robots with tapered, flexible backbones.
+To capture the effects of tapering, the proposed model allows the cross-sectional area and second moments of area to vary continuously along the rod's curvilinear arc length parameter \cite{esser2025}.